 In general, 5-gallon pots are a good size for small to medium outdoor plants, and 10-gallon pots or larger are recommended for big plants.
 Regardless of size, you’ll want to protect the roots of your plants from overheating during warm weather, as pots can quickly get hot in direct sunlight.
 This will severely limit the growth of your plants, so be sure to shade your containers when the sun is high in the sky.

-Step 7: Give your plants water
+Step 7: Give your cannabis plants water

 While outdoor cannabis gardens have the benefit of utilizing rain and groundwater, you will most likely need to water your plants frequently, especially in the hot summer months.
 Some giant cannabis plants can use up to 10 gallons of water every day in warm weather.